 This reverts to a system that was in place between 1994 and 2006 when the eight legislative and general purpose standing committees of the Senate each had a legislation and a references committee.
 The committees will be governed by Senate Standing Order 25.

-Standing order 25 provides for the appointment of a legislative and general purpose standing committee on Legal and Constitutional matters.
+Standing order 25 provides for the appointment of a legislative and general purpose standing committee on Legal and Constitutional Affairs matters.

 Information on the establishment, role and powers of Senate committees can be found in Chapter 5, in the Standing Orders of the Senate.

-The Legal and Constitutional portfolio coverage includes Attorney-General's and Immigration and Citizenship.
+The Legal and Constitutional Affairs portfolio coverage includes Attorney-General's and Immigration and Border Protection.